 The Prince Phantom Pro 100 and the Prince Phantom 100P are two tennis rackets mainly aimed at intermediate to advanced players and offer players that can handle the weight, great feel, and control.

 Unlike many other modern tennis rackets, both of these frames are very arm friendly with a stiffness rating under 60.

-Both of these tennis rackets have very similar racket specs, so this article will look at what differentiates these two tennis rackets so you can get a better idea as to which racket might suit you better.
+Both of these tennis rackets have very similar racket specs, so this article will look at what differentiates these two rackets so you can get a better idea as to which one might suit you better.

 Racket Specs Comparison – Prince Phantom Pro 100 vs 100P